 Medieval castle walls, like other castle parts of the medieval castles, changed their structure over the centuries.
-During the early medieval times, the castle walls consisted of simple mud and stone fortifications which were inspired from earlier Roman structures.
-During the middle and late medieval ages, however, elaborate medieval castle walls were constructed which became the primary source of a medieval castles defence.
+During the early medieval times, castle walls consisted of simple mud and stone fortifications that were inspired by earlier Roman structures.

 As the medieval period progressed thick stone curtain walls swept around grand castles connected by imposing towers manned by well-armed castle guards.
 Battlements, murder holes, and watchtowers were incorporated into existing castles and built into the designs of new ones.

 The most important purpose of castle walls was of course defence.
 During a siege, castle walls could be quickly and easily navigated by crossbow and longbowmen archers who could fire off their bolts and arrows onto the besieging armies’ troops.

 Castle walls were built wide enough so that the castle’s military could easily get to parts of the wall that were under siege quickly.
 From the protected battlement areas of walls and towers, rocks, hot oil, and other projectiles could also be thrown at enemy forces.

 Various mechanisms were used in the construction of medieval castle walls, as well as other castle parts, to make them more effective for defence.
 Castle walls were made thicker at the bottom to preclude the possibility of tunneling from the enemy.

 Early medieval castles particularly during the early period of the Norman conquest of England were built on a mound of soil called a motte and surrounded by a wooden palisade, these castles were commonly converted to more advanced stone structures with outer stone walls.

 Further, the stones chosen for the construction of medieval castle walls were selected for their ability to withstand heavy blows and shocks.